I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 If you’ve picked up celery starts from a nursery or your seedlings are ready to transfer outdoors, first make sure the soil will provide a premium home for your wee celery plants.

-Celery needs 5-7 hours of full sun every single day, so make sure you pick somewhere bright.
+Celery needs five to seven hours of full sun every single day, so make sure you pick somewhere bright.
 Next, prepare the soil.
 Celery roots are fragile and hairlike, so they won’t grow well in clay or sand, or plain old heavy dirt.

 Why add coffee?